At a glance

 Your primary placement will involve shadowing doctors and nurses in a hospital or clinic.
-The placements are well-equipped by local standards, and will give you a full experience of medical practice in a developing country.
+The placements are well-equipped by local standards and will give you a full experience of medical practice in a developing country.

 The hospitals and clinics where we work provide an excellent backdrop for learning and improving your medicine and healthcare skills.
 You will find yourself coming into contact with conditions that you would not normally see in Europe or North America, such as malaria and typhoid, on an almost daily basis.

 During your time as a medical intern in Togo, you’ll also be able to spend some time in different hospital departments.
-This will give you insight into various specialisations and could help you choose your own later in your studies.
+This will give you insight into various specializations and could help you choose your own later in your studies.

 Taking part in medical outreaches in underprivileged communities